Blosc/bcolz/doc/reference.rst

       explicitly set the chunk size used for compression and memory I/O.
       Only use it if you know what are you doing.

-.. _carray-attributes:

 carray attributes
 -----------------

   .. py:attribute:: cbytes

     The compressed size of this object (in bytes).

   .. py:attribute:: chunklen

     The number of items that fits into a chunk.

   .. py:attribute:: cparams

     The compression parameters for this object.

   .. py:attribute:: dflt

     The value to be used when enlarging the carray.

   .. py:attribute:: dtype

     The NumPy dtype for this object.

   .. py:attribute:: len

     The length of this object.

   .. py:attribute:: nbytes

     The original (uncompressed) size of this object (in bytes).

   .. py:attribute:: shape

     The shape of this object.